-In pre-clinical studies, savolitinib demonstrated strong in vitro activity against c-Met, affecting its downstream signaling targets and thus blocking the related cellular functions effectively, including proliferation, migration, invasion, scattering and the secretion of vascular endothelial growth factor, or VEGF, that plays a pivotal role in tumor angiogenesis.
+In pre-clinical trials, savolitinib demonstrated strong in vitro activity against MET, affecting its downstream signaling targets and thus blocking the related cellular functions effectively, including proliferation, migration, invasion, scattering and the secretion of vascular endothelial growth factor, or VEGF, that plays a pivotal role in tumor angiogenesis.

-One of our key areas of focus in our pre-clinical studies is to achieve superior selectivity on a number of kinases.
+One of our key areas of focus in our pre-clinical trials is to achieve superior selectivity on a number of kinases.
 A commonly used quantitative measure of selectivity is through comparing enzyme IC{50} , which represents the concentration of a drug that is required for 50% inhibition of the target kinase in vitro and the plasma concentration required for obtaining 50% of a maximum effect in vivo.
 High selectivity is achieved with a very low IC{50} for the target cells, and a very high IC{50} for the healthy cells (approximately 100 times higher than for the target cells).
 IC{50} is measured in nM (nano-mole, a microscopic unit of measurement for the number of small molecules required to deliver the desired inhibitory effect).

-In the c-Met enzymatic assay, savolitinib showed potent activity with IC{50} of 5 nM.
-In a kinase selectivity screening with 274 kinases, savolitinib had potent activity against the c-Met Y1268T mutant (comparable to the wild-type), weaker activity against other c-Met mutants and almost no activity against all other kinases.
-Savolitinib was found to be approximately 1,000 times more potent to c-Met than the next non-c-Met kinase.
-Similarly, in cell-based assays measuring activity against c-Met phosphorylation, savolitinib demonstrated potent activity in both ligand-independent (gene amplified) and ligand-dependent (over-expression) cells with IC{50} sat low nanomolar levels.
+In the MET enzymatic assay, savolitinib showed potent activity with IC{50} of 5 nM.
+In a kinase selectivity screening with 274 kinases, savolitinib had potent activity against the MET Y1268T mutant (comparable to the wild-type), weaker activity against other MET mutants and almost no activity against all other kinases.
+Savolitinib was found to be approximately 1,000 times more potent to MET than the next non-MET kinase.
+Similarly, in cell-based assays measuring activity against MET phosphorylation, savolitinib demonstrated potent activity in both ligand-independent (gene amplified) and ligand-dependent (overexpressed) cells with IC{50s} at low nanomolar levels.
 In target related tumor cell function assays, savolitinib showed high potency with IC{50} of less than 10 nM.
-Furthermore, savolitinib demonstrated cytotoxicity only on tumor cells that were c-Met gene amplified or c-Met over-expressed.
-In other cells, inhibition measurements demonstrated that IC{50} amounts were over 30,000 nM, which is thousands of times higher than the IC{50} on c-Met tumor cells.
+This compares favorably to the potency of Xalkori from its independently conducted preclinical studies, which showed Xalkori to be 10 to 40 times less potent than savolitinib with respect to certain ligands.
+Furthermore, savolitinib demonstrated cytotoxicity only on tumor cells that were MET gene amplified or MET overexpressed.
+In other cells, inhibition measurements demonstrated that IC{50} amounts were over 30,000 nM, which is thousands of times higher than the IC{50} on MET tumor cells.

-The data above suggest that (i) savolitinib has potent activity against tumor cell lines with c-Met gene amplification in the absence of HGF, indicating that there is HGF-independent c-Met activation in these cells; (ii) savolitinib has potent activity in tumor cell lines with c-Met over-expression, but only in the presence of HGF, indicating HGF-dependent c-Met activation; and (iii) savolitinib has no activity in tumor cell lines with low c-Met over-expression/gene amplification, suggesting that savolitinib has strong kinase selectivity.
+The data above suggest that (i) savolitinib has potent activity against tumor cell lines with MET gene amplification in the absence of HGF, indicating that there is HGF-independent MET activation in these cells; (ii) savolitinib has potent activity in tumor cell lines with MET overexpressed, but only in the presence of HGF, indicating HGF-dependent MET activation; and (iii) savolitinib has no activity in tumor cell lines with low MET overexpressed/gene amplification, suggesting that savolitinib has strong kinase selectivity.